bbarufaldi/LFE/README.md

 - Save_Plot

 Flag that writes the images of the LFE plots (.PNG).
+Set this flag to "false" if your system does not support a graphical interface.

-The datapoints are saved in a separate .CSV file (output).
+The datapoints are saved in a separate .CSV file.